alibaba/feathub/docs/content/connectors/redis.md

 # Redis

 FeatHub provides `RedisSource` to read data from a Redis database and `RedisSink` to materialize feature view to a Redis database.
+The Redis service should be deployed in standalone, master-slave, or cluster mode.
 Currently, `RedisSource` can only be used as an online store source.

 ## Supported Processors and Usages